Has Vegan Brooklyn replaced Manhattan on the international scene?

-The two readily available vegan slices are the Earth Mother and the V for Vegan.
-The Earth Mother has a thick whole wheat crust, is cheeseless and salad-like, while the V for Vegan is crispy, cheesy, has two kinds of pestos, and is covered with red onions and artichokes.
+The two readily available vegan slices are the Earth Mother and the V for Vegan, although recently they’ve been rolling out more vegan slices.
+The Earth Mother has a thick whole wheat crust, is cheeseless and salad-like, while the V for Vegan is crispy, cheesy, has two kinds of pesto, and is covered with red onions and artichokes.

 Not satisfied even with those by the slice options?
 You can call in advance and order a whole vegan pie from their vegan menu section, topped with whatever your plant-based heart desires.
 We recommend the presets combos, like the Vegan Mel Cooley white pie with basil pesto.
-They use Daiya cheese, and before you fret, know we aren’t the biggest fans of it either, but somehow Two Boots still manages to make damn delicious vegan pizzas.
+They use Daiya cheese, and before you fret, somehow Two Boots still manages to make damn delicious vegan pizzas.

 $ Vinnie’s – Omni, Vegan options labeled

-Once upon a pizza time in Brooklyn, all we had was Vinnie’s.
-Times have changed (see Two Boots above, Screamer’s below) but Vinnie’s still slings solid vegan pizza in Williamsburg.
+Once upon a time, all we had was Vinnie’s for vegan pizza in Brooklyn.
+Times have changed (see Two Boots above, Screamer’s below in Greenpoint) but Vinnie’s still slings solid vegan pizza in Williamsburg.